Imagine the following situation:

 First, you may want to test your ability and do as many things right to be the best and thus, as a byproduct, win.
-Investors think this way when competing against the stock market as a whole: the S&P 500 is a quantity that they can compete against, but there is no person running the S&P 500 over which they can gain power, it is just a measure of their skill.
+Investors think this way when competing against the stock market as a whole; the S&P 500 is a quantity that they can compete against, but there is no person running the S&P 500 they can gain superiority over—it’s just a measure of their skill.

-The latter, an egotistical tug-of-war is the game that we play when we get into arguments and conflicts with our family, friends, and coworkers.
-Once an argument has begun, there can be no tie: there must be a winner and loser, and I'll be damned if I'm not the clear victor.
+The latter, an egotistical tug-of-war is the game we play when we get into arguments and conflicts with our family, friends, and coworkers.
+Once an argument has begun, there can be no tie.
+There must be a winner and a loser, and I’ll be damned if I’m not the clear victor.
 Why?
-Because I can't stand to lose!
-That's not a good reason to be disputatious: that's a problem.
+Because I can’t stand to lose!
+That’s not a good reason to be disputatious: that’s a problem.

 Far too often we fall into disputes and conflicts without ever asking ourselves if the entire ordeal is even worth it.
-Best case scenario, by the end of your next petty argument you will be the winner, but of what?
+Best case scenario, by the end of your next petty argument you will be the winner, but what have you won?
 Congratulations!
 Has your life changed fundamentally?
 Have you become a better person?
 Most importantly, do you now live a more peaceful life?
-No, you gave in to the temptation of ego to draw you into conflict that only served to disrupt what might have been serene.
+No, you gave in to the temptation of ego to draw yourself into conflict that only served to disrupt what might have been serene.